xmengkinaxis/CPP/System Design Interview Checklist.md

 * Usage patterns, and security

 # 1. Ask clarifying and high-level design Questions to scope the problem well
-what an interviewer is expecting from us,
+what an interviewer is expecting from us, <br>
 * to Gather requirements, and to scope the problem
 * to outline use cases, to gather constraints, and to validate our assumptions Whenever you interact with a platform, think of the who, why, what, and how.
-Looking into designing the incentives for all kinds of users for them to interact with the system.
+Looking into designing the incentives for all kinds of users for them to interact with the system. <br>

+The functional requirements are the **features and functionalities** that the user will get, whereas the non-functional requirements are the **expectations in terms of performance** from the system.

 ## 1.1 Functional Requirements (Product Features + User Requirements)
 What does the system do? <br>